yetanotherco/yet-another-bridge/docs/contracts/upgrade.md

       STARKNET_MESSAGING_ADDRESS = Starknet Messaging address
    ```

-   **NOTE:** This is a very similar configuration than the mentioned before, but
+   **NOTE:** This is a very similar configuration than the one mentioned before, but
 MM_ETHEREUM_WALLET_ADDRESS is not necessary

 2. Configure the address of the proxy to be upgraded: